Hurricane Season: 2 tropical storms expected to form at each end of Caribbean

 #TD13 NHC track takes it into the Gulf next week and as the NHC notes: "The possibilities range from the system degenerating to an open wave as seen in the GFS and ECMWF to a major hurricane as seen in the HWRF" pic.twitter.com/hzEwIh9gHv— Rob Marciano (@RobMarciano) August 21, 2020

+The current forecast track, also highly uncertain, would carry it just north of Puerto Rico, the Dominican Republic and Cuba, across the Bahamas and then to southern Florida by Monday or Tuesday and the Gulf Coast.

-Late Thursday, the system was centered about 445 miles (715 kilometers) east of the northern Leeward Islands with maximum sustained winds of 35 mph (55 kph) and it was headed briskly to the west-northwest at 22 mph (35 kph).
+On Friday morning, it was centered about 255 miles (415 kilometers) east of the northern Leeward Islands and was heading west-northwest at 21 mph (33 kph).
+It had maximum sustained winds of 35 mph (55 kph).

-Tropical Depression 14 was forecast to graze the Atlantic coast of Honduras, then curve northward to Mexico's Yucatan Peninsula possibly at hurricane strength and then potentially head for the Texas or Louisiana coast by Tuesday, again possibly strengthening into a hurricane.
-It is expected to become a tropical storm on Friday.

-Late Thursday, it was centered about 65 miles (110 kilometers) east of Cabo Gracias a Dios on the Honduras-Nicaragua border, with maximum sustained winds of 35 mph (55 kph).
-It was headed west-northwest at 14 mph (22 kph).

-Genevieve, which had been a powerful Category 4 hurricane with winds of 130 mph (215 kph) on Tuesday, had weakened to a tropical storm Thursday as it moved northwestward in the Pacific off Mexico's Los Cabos tourist resorts.
-The hurricane center said the storm was expected to continue weakening through the night, likely becoming a tropical depression by Friday evening.
+In the Pacific, former Category 4 Hurricane Genevieve was weakening and heading further out to sea after a glancing blow to the southern tip of the Baja California Peninsula, where it caused at least two deaths and knocked out power to a large part of the Los Cabos area.

-The hurricane center said Genevieve's maximum sustained winds had dropped to 65 mph (100 kph) late Thursday, and it was centered about 70 miles (110 kilometers) southwest of Cabo San Lazaro.
-It was moving to the northwest at 10 mph (17 kph).
+The Hurricane Center said Tropical Storm Genevieve had maximum sustained winds of 45 mph (75 kph) and was centered about 145 miles (235 kilometers) west of Cabo San Lazaro, Mexico.

-The storm knocked out power and phone service to a large part of the Los Cabos area, flooded streets in poor neighborhoods and toppled palms in the tourist zone.
-High surf claimed two lives Tuesday as the storm approached the area.

-Baja California Sur state officials said 15,000 foreign tourists were in the state, most in the Los Cabos region, which earlier had almost been emptied of visitors by pandemic restrictions.